rails/rails/guides/source/asset_pipeline.md

 The first feature of the pipeline is to concatenate assets.
 This is important in a production environment, because it can reduce the number of requests that a browser must make to render a web page.
 Web browsers are limited in the number of requests that they can make in parallel, so fewer requests can mean faster loading for your application.

-Rails 2.x introduced the ability to concatenate JavaScript and CSS assets by placing `:cache => true` at the end of the `javascript_include_tag` and `stylesheet_link_tag` methods.
-But this technique has some limitations.
-For example, it cannot generate the caches in advance, and it is not able to transparently include assets provided by third-party libraries.
+Rails 2.x introduced the ability to concatenate JavaScript and CSS assets by pacing:cache: true` at the end of the `javascript_include_tag` and `stylesheet_link_tag` methods.
+But this technique  som:mitations.
+Fo example, it cannot generate the caches in advance, and it is not able to transparently include assets provided by third-party libraries.

 Starting with version 3.1, Rails defaults to concatenating all JavaScript files into one master `.js` file and all CSS files into one master `.css` file.
 As you'll learn later in this guide, you can customize this strategy to group files any way you like.
 In production, Rails inserts an MD5 fingerprint into each filename so that the file is cached by the web browser.
 You can invalidate the cache by altering this fingerprint, which happens automatically whenever you change the file contents.